References on Early Brain Development and Related Topics

 - Cassidy, J., & Shaver, P., (Eds).
 (1999) Handbook of Attachment: Theory, Research, and Clinical Applications.
 New York: Guilford Press.

 - National Scientific Council on the Developing Child.
 (2004).
-Young Children Develop in an Environment of Relationships.
+Young children develop in an environment of relationships.
 Working Paper No. 1.
-Retrieved November 20, 2008 from http://www.developingchild.net.
+Retrieved July 1, 2016 from www.developingchild.harvard.edu.

 Early Childhood Policy and Statistics